-The following recommended procedures should be used when collecting samples during investigation, corrective action, and monitoring activities:
+At a minimum, the following procedures should be used at all times when collecting samples during investigation, corrective action, and monitoring activities:

-- Neoprene, nitrile, or other protective gloves should be worn when I.B.6.a) collecting samples.
-All samples collected of each medium for chemical analysis should be transferred into clean sample containers supplied by the project analytical laboratory with the exception of soil, rock, and sediment samples obtained in brass sleeves or in EncoreTM or equivalent samplers.
+- Neoprene, nitrile, or other protective gloves should be worn when collecting I.B.6.a) samples.
+All samples collected of each medium for chemical analysis should be transferred into clean sample containers supplied by the project analytical laboratory with the exception of soil, rock, and sediment samples obtained in brass sleeves or in Encore[TM] or equivalent samplers.
 Upon recovery of the sample collected using split barrel samplers with brass sleeves, the brass sleeves should be removed from the split barrel sampler and the open ends of the sleeves should be lined with Teflon tape or foil and sealed with plastic caps.
 The caps should be fastened to the sleeve with tape for storage and shipment to the analytical laboratory.
 The sample depth and the top of the sample should be clearly marked.
 Sample container volumes and preservation methods should be in accordance with the most recent EPA SW-846 and established industry practices for use by accredited analytical laboratories.
-Sufficient sample volume should be obtained for the laboratory to complete the method-specific QC analyses on a laboratory-batch basis. - I.B.6.b) Sample labels and documentation should be completed for each sample following procedures included in the site-specific work plans approved by NMED.
+Sufficient sample volume should be obtained for the laboratory to complete the method-specific QC analyses on a laboratory-batch basis. - I.B.6.b) Sample labels and documentation should be completed for each sample following procedures included in the site-specific work plans approved by the NMED.
 Immediately after the samples are collected, they should be stored in a cooler with ice or other appropriate storage method until they are delivered to the analytical laboratory.
-Standard chain-of-custody procedures, as described in Section I.B.6.b of this Appendix (F), should be followed for all samples collected.
+Standard chain-of-custody procedures, as described in Section I.B.6.b of this Appendix (E), should be followed for all samples collected.
 All samples should be submitted to the laboratory soon enough to allow the laboratory to conduct the analyses within the method holding times.
-Where possible, samples should be submitted to the laboratory within 48 hours after their collection.
+At a minimum, all samples should be submitted to the laboratory within 48 hours after their collection.